Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 7. Competition results

-If the project was supported
+If the Project was supported

-If the project is not supported
+If the Project is not supported

-If there are any questions
+If you have any questions

 Conclusion

-In addition, please note that with each announcement of the competition, the Foundation changes some conditions for obtaining and implementing a grant.
-Carefully read each time the tender documentation on the official website of the RFBR.
-This article was written according to the latest competition.
+In addition, please note that with each announcement of a competition, the Foundation changes some of the conditions for receiving and implementing a grant.
+Carefully read the competition documentation on the official website of the Russian Foundation for Basic Research every time.
+This article was written based on the latest competition.

-In general, in my opinion, it is wrong to say that the humanities have serious reasons to fear the results of the merger of the RFBR and the Russian Humanitarian Foundation, and representatives of the natural sciences have nothing to fear.
-Because with the continuation of the current policy of the leadership of the RFBR, in a few years the RFBR will cease to be a normal scientific fund and turn into a "split office", in which, under the flag of current state priorities, projects of "their own and necessary people" are heavily funded.
+In general, in my opinion, it is incorrect to say that humanities scholars have serious reasons to fear the results of the merger of the Russian Foundation for Basic Research and the Russian Humanitarian Fund, while representatives of the natural sciences have nothing to fear.
+Because if the current policy of the RFBR leadership continues, in a few years the RFBR will cease to be a normal scientific foundation and will turn into a “sawing office” in which, under the banner of current government priorities, projects of “our own people and the right ones” are intensively financed.

-Evgeny Onishchenko
+Evgeniy Onishchenko

-Every year, the foundations provide grant support for various studies and hold competitions.
+Every year the foundations provide grant support for various studies and hold competitions.
 The activities of the foundations are aimed at supporting talented scientists of various ages, graduate students, and students.

 Funds may be state non-profit organizations in the form of a federal state budgetary institution,self-governing state non-profit organizations, etc.